Lena Yarinkura: Motifs and artworks

-Lena Yarinkura is featured as one of the nine prominent Aboriginal women artists whose works are showcased in this collection.
-This exhibition highlights the great contributions of all nine artists to contemporary Aboriginal art, highlighting their roles as matriarchs in their communities.
-Alongside Yarinkura, the exhibition also premiered Nonggirrnga Marawili, Wintjiya Napaltjarri, Yukultji Napangati, Angelina Pwerle, Carlene West, Regina Pilawuk Wilson, Gulumbu Yunupingu, and Nyapanyapa Yunupingu.
-Yarinkura is renowned for her innovative fiber art, particularly her depictions of mythological female figures known as Yawk yawk.
-Her participation in Marking the Infinite shows her pivotal role in the evolution of Aboriginal art.
-Showcasing how contemporary practices can honor and give reinterpretation to traditional stories and symbols.
+Yarinkura is featured as one of the nine prominent Aboriginal women artists whose works are showcased in an exhibition called Marking the Infinite, which highlights their contributions to contemporary Aboriginal art, as well as their roles as matriarchs in their communities.
+The other eight artists featured were Nonggirrnga Marawili, Wintjiya Napaltjarri, Yukultji Napangati, Angelina Pwerle, Carlene West, Regina Pilawuk Wilson, Gulumbu Yunupingu, and Nyapanyapa Yunupingu.